gto76/comp-m2/README.md

 Options
 -------
-* `--non-interactive`, `-n` – Run program in non-interactive mode (not necessary if any other option is present, or if input is piped).
+* `--non-interactive`, `-n` – Run program in a non-interactive mode (not necessary if any other option is present, or if input is piped).
 * `--char-output`, `-c` – Convert words to characters when printing to *stdout*.
 * `--filter`, `-f` – Convert characters to words when reading from *stdin*, and words to characters when printing to *stdout*.
 * `--game`, `-g` – Same as *filter*, but read characters directly from keyboard.